 Using the new UPDATE INDEXES clause during a partitioned table DDL command will help you do two things:

-- specify storage attributes for the corresponding local index segments - have Oracle automatically rebuild them.
+- specify storage attributes for the corresponding local index segments.
+This was not available in previous versions. - · have Oracle automatically rebuild them.

 ''' ALTER TABLE MY_PARTS